mezantrop/ts-warp/README.md

   # make install
   ```

-  This will install all the program files under the `/usr/local` tree.
-If a
+  This will install all the files under the `/usr/local` tree.
+If a different
-  different installation path is required, set a `PREFIX`:
+  installation path is required, set a `PREFIX`:

   ```sh
   # make install PREFIX=/path/to/install